1) What is a Fall Recruiting Program?

 10) What if I want to apply to an employer that is not an OCI employer (not coming on-campus)?

 Some employers also request that students send materials directly to them.
 Please note: For Direct Contact employers, it is up to you to meet the employers' deadlines.
-Do not wait until on-campus interviews are completed to send letters to Direct Contact employers.
-For Resume Collect employers, you must have all of the required information uploaded onto the Symplicity system by noon on July 12, 2017.
+Do not wait until on-campus interviews are completed to send application materials to Direct Contact employers.
+For Resume Collect employers, you must have all of the required information uploaded onto the Symplicity system by noon on Wednesday, July 11, 2018.

 If you are interested in an employer that is not an OCI or Resume Collect employer, we strongly encourage you to contact that employer and find out the name of the hiring partner or person in charge of recruiting and send a cover letter and resume to that person in July.
 If the recruiter is interested in interviewing you, he/she will contact you directly.

 11) If I decide not to interview through the Fall Recruiting Program, does that mean I will be forever unemployed?

 No. About 80% of the nation's law graduates do not get hired through Fall Recruiting Programs but find employment in a number of other ways.
 There are many things you can do to find employment as a student or graduating third-year.